-One way to speed up the exploration of opportunities is to start with making your challenge or problem more abstract.
+One way to speed up the exploration of opportunities of technology transfer is to start with making your challenge or problem more abstract.
 E.g. have it explained by a child or try to explain it to them.
 This reveals what the broader opportunity is about and enables you to think about possible directions or opportunities.

 For example: the shipping industry wants to decrease their share of harmful emissions.
 One way to go is to start thinking which emissions are harmful, like CO2.
 How are they compiled and generated?
 Then think of solutions how to reduce them.
 This immediately asks for specialists, e.g. in the field of engines, air-quality or chemical compositions, in order to get a deeper understanding before starting to solve the problem.
 A correct approach, by the way.

 Another way to look at it, in parallel, is to make it abstract: emissions are created by engines that are needed to propel the vessel.
 Which other ways of propelling can we imagine?

 We could use wind, solar, water, salt, air, current, ion-drive … Or, how could we diminish the amount of vessels?
 Can we set up an open source logistics platform that enables continents to make more efficient use of trade?
 This could result in less vessels needed.
 When you zoom out, you come up with different solutions that require different technologies.